 - A. Inventory Tracking System Required.
 A Retail Marijuana Establishment is required to use the Inventory Tracking System as the primary inventory tracking system of record.
 A Retail Marijuana Establishment must have an Inventory Tracking System account activated and functional prior to operating or exercising any privileges of a license.
-Medical Marijuana Businesses converting to or adding a Retail Marijuana Establishment must follow the inventory transfer guidelines detailed in Rule R 309(C) below. - B. Inventory Tracking System Access Inventory Tracking System Administrator - Inventory Tracking System Administrator Required.
+Medical Marijuana Businesses converting to or adding a Retail Marijuana Establishment must follow the inventory transfer guidelines detailed in Rule R 309(C) below. - B. Inventory Tracking System Access Inventory Tracking System Administrator - 1.
+Inventory Tracking System Administrator Required.
 A Retail Marijuana Establishment must have at least one individual Owner who is an Inventory Tracking System Administrator.
-A Retail Marijuana Establishment may also designate additional Owners and occupationally licensed employees to obtain Inventory Tracking System Administrator accounts.

-- 2. Training for Inventory Tracking System Administrator Account.
+A Retail Marijuana Establishment may also designate additional Owners and occupationally licensed employees to obtain Inventory Tracking System Administrator accounts. - 2.
+Training for Inventory Tracking System Administrator Account.
 In order to obtain a Inventory Tracking System Administrator account, a person must attend and successfully complete all required Inventory Tracking System training.
 The Division may also require additional ongoing, continuing education for an individual to retain his or her Inventory Tracking System Administrator account. - 3.
 Inventory Tracking System Access Inventory Tracking System User Accounts.
+A Retail Marijuana Establishment may designate licensed Owners and employees who hold valid Occupational Licenses as Inventory Tracking System Users.
+A Retail Marijuana Establishment shall ensure that all Owners and Occupational License Licensees who are granted Inventory Tracking System User account access for the purposes of conducting inventory tracking functions in the system are trained by Inventory Tracking System.